Lebed02/PrivatTest/README.md

 # PrivatTest
-Autotest for transfer from card to card with payment checks in the basket
+Autotest for transfer from card to card with payment checks in the basket.